Acquired hepatocerebral degeneration

 Whether early intervention to reduce stereotypy in intellectual disability, autism, or blindness makes a difference is not known.

 By themselves no stereotypes are diagnostic.
-Stereotypic movements represent 1 sign only in diagnosis and are always part of a larger syndrome when pathological.
-Hand wringing as a feature of Rett syndrome is probably the stereotypy that comes closest to being diagnostic.
+Stereotypic movements represent one sign only in diagnosis and are always part of a larger syndrome when pathological.
+Hand wringing as a feature of Rett syndrome and lip chewing in Lesch-Nyhan are probably the stereotypies that come closest to being diagnostic.

 Clearly, diagnosis depends on the company the stereotypy keeps.
 The most common stereotypies are probably related to intellectual disability of all causes.
 Stereotypy induced by blindness should be clear.
 Deprivation due to lack of human contact can only be diagnosed on history, which may be unreliable in such cases.